The Master (Doctor Who): Anniversary Appearances

-Beevers plays The Master as the main antagonist in The Light at the End, a special release celebrating Doctor Who's fiftieth anniverary.
+Beevers plays The Master as the main antagonist in The Light at the End, a special release celebrating Doctor Who's fiftieth anniversary.

 To mark forty-five years since the Master's first appearance, Big Finish released a trilogy of stories featuring the Geoffrey Beevers and Alex Macqueen incarnations of the Master in 2016.
 And You Will Obey Me features the Beevers Master encountering the Fifth Doctor, while Vampire of the Mind pits the Sixth Doctor against Macqueen's Master.
 Both Masters come together in the final story of the trilogy – The Two Masters - opposite the Seventh Doctor.

 In January 2021, to mark the fiftieth anniversary of the Master's first television appearance, Big Finish released Masterful, a three-part special written by James Goss uniting every living television and audio incarnation of the Master (other than Sacha Dhawan due to licensing).
 It saw John Simm reprise his role as the Harold Saxon version of the Master for the first time on audio and introduced Milo Parker as a young incarnation of the Master.
 Beevers, Gatiss, Jacobi, Macqueen, Roberts, and Gomez all reprised their roles.
 Gina McKee makes a cameo appearance as the Lumiat, Katy Manning appears as Jo Grant and Jon Culshaw voices Kamelion impersonating the Ainley Master.
 The special edition release included an original audiobook Terror of the Master written by Trevor Baxendale, narrated by Jon Culshaw and featuring the Delgado Master and the Third Doctor.
 This story was given a standalone re-release in March 2023.